-- Common Fig – Finally, we have the common fig. This is the one almost all growers gravitate to because you don’t need another tree to pollinate it.
+- Common Fig – Finally, we have the common fig. This is the one almost all growers gravitate to because you don’t need other fig trees to pollinate it.
 Any figs that need pollination to grow have an opening that pollinating wasps use to reach the flowers.
 Since this fig doesn’t need pollination, it’s hardier and less prone to rotting due to rainwater or insects getting inside.

-Along with the fig species, there are several types of figs available that make fig tree care easy.
+Along with the fig tree species, there are several types of figs available that are easy to grow.
 All of the following perform very well in home garden settings in a range of zones.
 They include:

 - Alma – These figs aren’t very pretty to look at.
 However, the bear fruit late in the season, and the fruit has a very rich flavor profile.
 You’ll get the best results growing it in zones seven to ten.

 - Brown Turkey – There are few seeds in these figs, and they have an attractive look.
 They produce a large crop of tasty, big figs spread out over a long growing season.
 It does well in zones seven to nine.